-- 2.8 All assessment will be carried out in accordance with the relevant published Edexcel Qualification Specification. - 2.9 Students are encouraged to develop good time management and it is important that students are assessed fairly and consistently, and that they are not advantaged through having additional time to complete assignments. - 2.10 Authorisation of a Short Extension requires written permission from the Programme Leader.
+- 2.8 All assessment will be carried out in accordance with the relevant published Edexcel Qualification Specification. - 2.9 Students are encouraged to develop good time management and it is important that students are assessed fairly and consistently, and that they are not advantaged through having additional time to complete assignments.

+Short extension

+2.10 Authorisation of a Short Extension requires written permission from the Programme Leader.
 A short extension is for up to and including 7 days and is usually for one unit only.
+If a student is successful in their application for an extension, the tutor must record the revised deadline and ensure they adhere to it.

+Extenuating circumstances

-If a student is successful in their application for an extension, the tutor must record the revised deadline and ensure they adhere to it. - 2.11 Authorisation of a Long Extension requires written permission from the Higher Education Academic Standards and Liaison Manager.
-A long extension is up to the end of the academic year / end of resit period; this is normally only offered to full-time students. - 2.12 Where a student is unable to meet the assessment deadline as a result of mitigating circumstances, the individual will need to submit a Mitigating Circumstances application within two weeks of the submission / examination date.
-These are subsequently considered by a Mitigating Circumstances Board. - Mitigating Circumstances are defined as "outside the control of the student that have significantly affected performance in any summative assessment". - Students are expected to have taken reasonable steps to ensure that they could not have prevented the circumstances from taking place.
-Appendix 1 provides an illustrative list of examples (not intended to be definitive or exhaustive). - 2.13 Work submitted after the published deadline and without an authorised extension will not be accepted and will be recorded as "Non Submission".
+2.11 Where a student is unable to meet the assessment deadline as a result of mitigating circumstances, the individual will need to submit an extenuating circumstances application within two weeks of the submission / examination date.
+These are subsequently considered by a Mitigating Circumstances Board.

+Extenuating circumstances are defined as "outside the control of the student that have significantly affected performance in any summative assessment".

+Students are expected to have taken reasonable steps to ensure that they could not have prevented the circumstances from taking place.
+Appendix 1 provides an illustrative list of examples (not intended to be definitive or exhaustive).

+2.13 Work submitted after the published deadline and without an authorised extension will not be accepted and will be recorded as "Non Submission".
 Students will be offered a single reassessment at the next available opportunity.
 Merit and Distinction criteria will not be included in the reassessment brief.
-Students must be made aware of the consequences of failing to meet deadlines.
+Students must be made aware of the consequences of failing to meet deadline.

-2.14 Resubmission opportunity
+Resubmission opportunity